wazuh/wazuh-documentation/source/source.rst

    a0f403270f388fbc6a0a4fd46791b1371f5597ec  ossec-hids-2.8.2.tar.gz

-.. warning:: Both need to be the same or something it't grong
+.. warning:: Both cheksum need to be the same or something goes wrong

 Extract the code to your server::